-Nonetheless the fox trot is likely to come to a grinding holt in the coming weeks as Vardy’s Leicester have a daunting set of fixtures to contest, starting against title rivals Manchester United this weekend.
-One thing is for sure; if Leicester are top after Christmas then Jamie Vardy will be having a party.
+Nonetheless, the foxtrot is likely to come to a grinding halt in the coming weeks as Vardy’s Leicester have a daunting set of fixtures to contest, starting against title rivals Manchester United this weekend.
+One thing is for sure; if Leicester is top after Christmas, then Jamie Vardy will be having a party.

 Vardy banter has already swept the nation; with the Euro’s to come, the England international has every chance of reaching the dizzying heights of Gazza mania during Italia 90.

-Rooney’s case is a fine example and one that England should learn from.
+Rooney’s case is an excellent example and one that England should learn from.
 Every time an English player shows promise, there is a tendency to protect that player from seemingly nothing, as though the FA is this great paternal organisation, looking to bring up their players in the ‘right way’.

 Football used to be played by people like Jamie Vardy; now the real game is performed by a bunch of suits in the FA and other associations.
 Which brings me to St George’s Park; English football’s latest footballing factory.
-It’s the FA’s attempt to manufacture a World Cup winning team, and young boys are being let down, or hyped up far sooner than they should be as a result of it.
+The FA attempts to manufacture a World Cup-winning team, and young boys are being let down or hyped up far sooner than they should be as a result of it.
 I wonder how many Jamie Vardy’s have slipped through the cracks since Prince William declared the park fit for purpose?

-Many believe Vardy will be a success at the EURO’s and when he docks into Dover, fresh from his French revolution, with a WKD in hand, the tabloid media will harass the striker before congratulating him.
+Many believe Vardy will be a success at the EURO’s.
+When he docks into Dover, fresh from his French revolution, with a WKD in hand, the tabloid media will harass the striker before congratulating him.
 Real Madrid will make good on their word to sign him, and Esquire will finally acknowledge his world domination in an article titled, “A Modern Man’s Guide To Jamie Vardy”.